libreobjet/open-guide/economics.md

 ### A second life

-[Talking about paid finished projets that lay in a carton somewhere]
+Why do you keep so many projects hidden or dead in your portfolio?
+Who do they benefit?
+You've been commissioned to create something.
+You were paid.
+The client was happy and now the project is in the attic.
+Unless the client has all the rights over that project or you can't disclose anything from it, why not release it as open source?
+Maybe it'll be a little extra work.
+Keeping a project to oneself is different that making it understandable to everyone, but why not put the effort and give this project a second round.
+The hours were paid, let's earn something more with it.

 Opportunities to explore
 ----------------------------------
 ### Education
 Through the organisation of workshops, participation in lectures and any other form of knowledge transmission, a designer can get financial support for developping and grow his/her work.

-Education of the buyers and partners is something that should not be forgotten.
+Education of the buyers and partners is something that should also not be forgotten.
 Although it might be clear for you the benefits of open sourcing your work, this is maybe not the case of your clients or editor.
 If they understand the concepts and social aspects of open source product desgin, they might be even more happy to invest in your projects or at least understand what they are participating in.

 ### Services
 This is a model that comes from the experiences of open source software economies.
 Developper of open source software don't earn money by selling the software but by selling additional services related to the software.
 For example, [Automattic](https://automattic.com/ ), the company behind the Wordpress blogging plateform is offering paid hosting for people who don't want to set up and host Wordpress themselves.
 They also provide services like statistics, anti-spam, backups, etc.